6 Things You Should Never Do in IT Process Management

 The IT department can be a great training ground for testing out automated processes, but a lot can go wrong too.
-Here are some common mistakes that you should avoid if you’re thinking about IT process improvement.
+Here are some common mistakes that you should avoid in IT Process Management.

 1. Assume that you have to use new tech

 Even in the IT department, there are things you can do without requiring a lot of brand new technology.
 When you don’t have a solid process in place, technology can actually make IT process management difficult, not easier.
 For example, just documenting the process on a whiteboard or diagraming with paper can be a big first step in getting things in order.

 Find out if there is anything you can improve without spending funds on new technology or software.

 2. Isolate staff

 In IT process improvement, your staff each excels at certain IT specific tasks.
 Some of them may be good at fixing hardware, and others could be good at implementing software.
 The biggest mistake that you can do here is to think that should only work on their specific focus area.

 Let your team explore, and find out what they can learn from each other.
 Give them tools to collaborate and fix problems in real time.
 If there’s an issue that’s related to multiple disciplines, bring in collaboration efforts.

 3. Solve the problem too quickly